 There are increasing job opportunities in Texas, especially for psychologists.
 It has a vibrant multicultural flair and mixed ethnic community.
 The big population brings about numerous cultural and social issues, and sometimes people require psychological help in addressing them.

 To support the population’s growth, the social services collectively form a vital and large infrastructure in the state.
-They, therefore, play a critical role in making positive changes to the growth and health of the state.
+Supported by social anxiety stats, they play a critical role in making positive changes to the growth and health of the state.